mdn/content/files/en-us/mozilla/add-ons/index.md

 ### Extensions for Firefox for Android

 In 2020, Mozilla will release a new Firefox for Android experience.
-This new, high-performance browser for Android has been rebuilt from the ground up using GeckoView, Mozilla’s mobile browser engine.
+This new, high-performance browser for Android has been rebuilt from the ground up using GeckoView, Mozilla's mobile browser engine.
 We are currently building support for the WebExtensions API on GeckoView.

 ### Migrate an existing extension